johnnolan/johnnolan.dev/src/random/articles/publishing-jekyll-aws-s3-cloudfront.md

 ---
 layout: layouts/article.njk
 title:  "Publishing your Jekyll blog to AWS S3 and Cloudfront invalidation using Travis CI"
+description:  "How to publish your Jekyll blog to AWS S3.
+Includes caching with Cloudfront and how to invalidate the cache using Travis CI"
 date: 2017-03-03
 tags:
   - other